Rejuvenation of Hay & Pasture

 Sod Seeding

-Sod seeding is the direct seeding of forages into an existing perennial forage stand in order to improve species composition without breaking up the sod.
+Sod seeding is the direct seeding of forages into an existing perennial forage stand to improve species composition without breaking up the sod.
 In these situations, desired plant species densities have become too low and undesirable or invasive species too numerous in the stand.
-The use of a non-selective herbicide, such as glyphosate, is used to suppress existing and actively growing vegetation in order to allow for successful establishment of new seedlings.
+The use of a non-selective herbicide, such as glyphosate, can be used to suppress existing and actively growing vegetation in order to allow for successful establishment of new seedlings.
 If not suppressed, the competition from the established plants, for both nutrients and soil moisture, will greatly reduce establishment of the new forage seedlings.

 Remember, all remnant stands of native rangeland should be retained and NOT enhanced or replaced with non-native plant species.
 These areas should always be managed according to sound ecological principles.

 The use of zero-till (no-till) seeding equipment is common when seeding annual crops but can also be used for sod seeding forages.
-The proper equipment will provide good soil penetration, seed-to-soil contact, and coverage on most soils, all of which are important variables in seedling establishment.
+The proper equipment will provide good soil penetration, seed-to-soil contact and coverage on most soils, all of which are important variables in seedling establishment.

 A project conducted by the Western Beef Development Centre (WBDC) compared different zero-till seed openers to sod seed alfalfa into grass stands.
 All of the openers tested worked well in this situation with similar alfalfa seedling establishment results when comparing treatments.
-More details on the results and use of zero-till openers are available in the WBDC factsheet, A Comparison of Zero-Till Seed Openers for Sod-Seeding Alfalfa for Pasture Rejuvenation and in the following video produced by the WBDC.
+More details on the results and use of zero-till openers are available in the WBDC fact sheet, A Comparison of Zero-Till Seed Openers for Sod-Seeding Alfalfa for Pasture Rejuvenation and in the following video produced by the WBDC.

 As the purpose of rejuvenation is improvement of forage quality and yield, the use of a legume is usually recommended.
-Alfalfa tends to be easy to establish; seedlings are vigorous, plants grow quickly, and the crop is quite adaptable to a range of soil and moisture conditions12.
-Anecdotal evidence from Eastern Canada has found that red clover establishes most easily in tall grass stands and is tolerant of shading.
-Other legumes including birdsfoot trefoil, sainfoin, and cicer milkvetch are slower to establish than alfalfa but provide a non-bloating, grazing tolerant forage source.
+Alfalfa tends to be easy to establish; seedlings are vigorous, plants grow quickly, and the crop is quite adaptable to a range of soil and moisture conditions.12 Anecdotal evidence from Eastern Canada has found red clover establishes most easily in tall grass stands and is tolerant of shading.
+Other legumes including birdsfoot trefoil, sainfoin and cicer milkvetch are slower to establish than alfalfa but provide a non-bloating, grazing tolerant forage source.
 Tame grasses are more difficult to establish when sod seeding into a stand where grasses are already present, but a legume-grass mix may work well for sites where the existing grass stand is thin.

-A study of sod-seeded alfalfa and sod suppression at sites in Manitoba showed a dramatic difference in forage production between sprayed and non-sprayed areas, as suppressing the existing forage plants allowed alfalfa seedlings to take full advantage of available moisture13.
-At a second Manitoba location, sod suppression more than doubled forage production with newly established alfalfa as compared to non-sprayed sites.
+A study of sod-seeded alfalfa and sod suppression at sites in Manitoba showed a dramatic difference in forage production between sprayed and non-sprayed areas, as suppressing the existing forage plants allowed alfalfa seedlings to take full advantage of available moisture.13 At a second Manitoba location, sod suppression more than doubled forage production with newly established alfalfa as compared to non-sprayed sites.

-In a semi-arid environment (Swift Current, SK), sod seeding alfalfa into grass stands that had strips sprayed out with a herbicide provided the most favourable results when considering forage production over three years following the treatment.
-Average daily gain for animals grazing the rejuvenated stand also showed the best results when sod seeding occurred as compared to fertilizer, spiking, or cultivated treatments.
+In a semi-arid environment (i.e., Swift Current, SK) sod seeding alfalfa into grass stands that had strips sprayed out with a herbicide provided the most favourable results when considering forage production over three years following the treatment.
+Average daily gain for animals grazing the rejuvenated stand also showed the best results when sod seeding occurred as compared to fertilizer, spiking or cultivated treatments.
 In a relatively dry location with lighter soils, this method allowed for maintenance of soil cover while still reducing the competition from established plants.
 As compared to cultivating and breaking a forage stand, the killed sod helped to retain moisture for new seedlings being established.
 Additionally, because strips were sprayed out rather than the entire stand, not all forage was taken out of production as is the case with breaking and reseeding.

 At the same semi-arid prairie location, the effect of width of sprayed-out strips was also evaluated.
 Results showed a 50-centimetre width with seed placed directly in the centre of the strip as having the best establishment and dry matter production three years after the treatment.
 Production of the existing and adjacent crested wheatgrass and newly seeded alfalfa was good while weeds were minimized.

-The BCRC webinar, Practical Applications of Forage Rejuvenation, provides an overview of a number of rejuvenation options with a focus on successes observed using sod seeding on relatively dry sites at Swift Current, Saskatchewan (32:50).
+The BCRC webinar, Practical Applications of Forage Rejuvenation, provides an overview of a number of rejuvenation options with a focus on successes observed using sod seeding on relatively dry sites at Swift Current, SK (32:50).

-For a more in-depth look at sod seeding options, including suppression, seeding logistics and types of equipment, refer to the publication by the Manitoba Forage & Grassland Association and their partners, “Sod Seeding: Seeding forages into existing stands using minimal tillage”.
+For a more in-depth look at sod seeding options, including suppression, seeding logistics and types of equipment, refer to the publication by the Manitoba Forage & Grassland Association and its partners, Sod Seeding: Seeding Forages into Existing Stands Using Minimal Tillage.

 Overseeding of Legumes

-The objective of introducing a legume into an existing low plant density forage stand can be achieved by broadcasting seed followed by a harrow, roller, and/or graze to encourage seed-to-soil contact and incorporation of the seed into the sod to increase germination success.
+The objective of introducing a legume into an existing low plant density forage stand can be achieved by broadcasting seed followed by a harrow, roller and/or graze to encourage seed-to-soil contact and incorporation of the seed into the sod to increase germination success.
 Grass seeds usually do not perform as well as legumes due to their lighter density and seed shape which can reduce seed-to-soil contact.

 The success of overseeding is largely dependent upon reduced competition from already established plants.
 For this reason, fertilizing when overseeding is not recommended as added nutrients will also be used by plants already in the stand, increasing the competition for new seedlings.
 If fertilizer will be applied, it is recommended not to apply nitrogen which will promote grass growth and competition.

 Some producers have successfully used livestock as a low-cost way to introduce new legume plants into a pasture stand.
 If livestock are fed legume seeds by adding to a grain or mineral mix some “hard” seeds will remain viable as they pass through the digestive tract.
 The seeds pass through the animal but will not germinate in freshly excreted manure.
 As the manure breaks down and becomes distributed on the soil some intact seeds may germinate.
 Seeds need to be raw and undamaged, untreated and with no mechanical injury or scarification from harvest.
-The successful of this method is variable and produces a very non-uniform stand as random seedlings do establish.
+The success of this method is variable and produces a very non-uniform stand as random seedlings do establish.
 One Ontario study found that only 10% of seeds will germinate when seeded this way.
-However, depending on the location and condition of the pasture, it may be the most viable option for reseeding18.
+However, depending on the location and condition of the pasture, it may be the most viable option for reseeding.19

 Whether sod seeding or overseeding legumes into an existing forage stand, the following benefits can be achieved if establishment is successful: